11ty/11ty-website/src/docs/languages/custom.md

 ## Example: Add Sass support to Eleventy

-For a more realistic sample, here’s an example of Eleventy looking for all `.sass` files in a project’s input directory to process them to your output directory.
+For a more realistic sample, here’s an example of Eleventy looking for all `.scss` files in a project’s input directory to process them to your output directory.

 {% codetitle ".eleventy.js" %}